smythp/software-design-lab/templates/journal.md

 Hour 4: LPTHW ex18.
 Now Zed Shaw introduces us to functions.
 I think functions might not be exactly the same thing as modules after all.
 I did ex18 with no problem whatsoever.
 Then I did ex19.
 It won't run.
 Nothing happens.
 It drives me nuts.
 I went over it again and again, no syntax errors.
 I exited terminal and went back.
 It won't run.
 I did cat ex19.py and everything looks right.
 I googled the problem with ex19, haven't found an answer so far.

 Hour 5: I went to digital fellow office hours to ask for help with ex19.py.
 Digital fellows is packed today.
 So I couldn't get help from anyone because all the fellows are busy.
 I have to rush to class.

+## Week Nine

+I was supposed to recover from oral surgery in the four days following 3/14 and I suppose I did, but as I was doing so I got a big infection in the root of another tooth and it was really painful, but I thought it was the post-surgery trauma that was hurting and didn’t realize I had a massive infection until 3/25 when I went to the dentist for post-surgery follow-up.
+Due to this infection I have been finding it difficult to stay on top of things.
+The good news is that it’s over, gone, done with.
+My dentist extracted the infected tooth on 3/25 and I’ve been feeling myself again since then.

+This is my journal entry for last week.
+I’m sorry to be posting it late.
+Basically, all I did this past week was the SQL tutorial, which was a lot of fun; SQL seems somewhat intuitive when one gets used to its syntax, but at the same time it feels a bit clunky, maybe because it’s been around since the ‘70s.

+Hour 1: W3Schools Tutorial on SQL

+Hour 2: W3Schools Tutorial on SQL

+Hour 3: figured out how to push my project description assignment to GitHub as a new .md file, and put it on GitHub

+I’m afraid that was it for this week.
+I’ll have more to say in next week’s journal.